 Simon has extensive experience in all areas of personal injury work.
-He regularly is instructed in catastrophic injuries cases, traumatic brain injuries cases, amputation cases, employers' liability claims, fatal accidents claims, road traffic accident claims - particularly accidents involving motorcycles - and public liability claims.
+He regularly is instructed in cases involving catastrophic injuries, traumatic brain injuries, and amputation.
+He is instructed in employers’ liability claims, including industrial disease, fatal accidents claims, road traffic accident claims – particularly accidents involving motorcycles - and public liability claims.

-He has a particular interest in: interpretation and application of statutory duties; brain and head injury; amputation, multiple and significant orthopaedic injury; chronic pain cases; and fatal accident cases.
+He has a particular interest in brain and head injury; spinal injuries; amputation; chronic pain cases; and fatal accident cases.

-He is regarded as specialist retail and workplace counsel by his Defendant clients, and specialist fatal accident, workplace and public liability counsel by many of his Claimant clients.
-In the field of highway claims he appeared for the Defendant in the Court of Appeal in the highways case of Day v Suffolk County Council, and has assisted in a number of successful 'snow and ice' cases and claims against Utilities companies.
+With regards liability, he is regarded as specialist retail and workplace counsel by his Defendant clients, and specialist fatal accident, workplace and public liability counsel by many of his Claimant clients.
+In the field of highway claims, he appeared for the Defendant in the Court of Appeal in the highways case of Day v Suffolk County Council and has assisted in a number of successful ‘snow and ice’ cases and claims against Utilities companies.
 In respect of road traffic accidents, Simon has a keen awareness of the issues arising in cases involving motorcycle accidents; having driven a Scooter daily in Central London for three years.

 Simon was junior counsel for the Defendant in the first decision on fundamental dishonesty under the QoCs regime, Gosling v Screwfix.